npm/npmo-docs/up-and-running/customization.md

 ### Your company name

 The company name that should be displayed on the npm Enterprise website.

+### Proxy URL

+If your company connects to the external Internet through a proxy, set the URL here.

 ### Secret used between services